MarcGrol/golangAnnotations/README.md

 # Golang ast-tool

-Tool to help parsing your own golang source-code from the ast (=abstract syntax tree) into an intermediate representation.
+Tool to help parsing your own golang source-code from ast (=abstract syntax tree) tools from the standard library into an intermediate representation.
 From this intermediate representation, we can easily generate boring and error-phrone boilerplate source-code.

 This first implementation focuses on essing the work related to event-sourcing: